tkhsh/rb-scheme/README.md

 # RbScheme

-An implementation of Scheme subset written in ruby.
-Based on The Stack-Based model in [Three Implementation Models for Scheme](http://www.cs.indiana.edu/~dyb/papers/3imp.pdf) chapter 4(by R. Kent Dybvig).
+An implementation of Scheme subset written in Ruby.
+It's based on the Stack-Based model introduced in [Three Implementation Models for Scheme](http://www.cs.indiana.edu/~dyb/papers/3imp.pdf) by R. Kent Dybvig.
 The model is implemented by a compiler and virtual machine.

 # Features